Loti Pencil: 2023–present: Subsequent "sharpenings" and other events

 The fourth sharpening in 2025 was attended by over 1,000 people according to the Associated Press, and by over 2,000 by the estimation of the Minnesota Star Tribune.
 Some attendees dressed as pencils or erasers.
 Two Swiss alphorn players provided entertainment, and the hosts handed out purple pencils in commemoration of late musician Prince's 67th birthday.
+Mayor Jacob Frey attended and danced on the lawn.
+For Halloween 2025, the pencil was dressed in a 4XL-sized number 18 Minnesota Vikings jersey with a helmet through which the pencil tip poked, large gold chains, a mouth grill, shoulder pads, and large white pants as well as tube socks with purple stripes, in tribute to Vikings wide receiver Justin Jefferson.

+In January 2026, it was announced that a film directed by Daniel Straub named A Short Documentary About A Giant Pencil would premiere at the Santa Barbara International Film Festival.
+The film won Best Short Documentary at the festival.
+It premiered at the Minneapolis–Saint Paul International Film Festival in April that year.